 Deploying all HDP components on a single host is possible, but is appropriate only for initial evaluation purposes.
 Typically, you set up at least three hosts; one master host and two slaves, as a minimum cluster.
-For more information about deploying HDP components, see the descriptions for a Typical Hadoop Cluster.

 - A list of components you want to set up on each host.

 - The base directories you want to use as mount points for storing:

 - NameNode data

 - DataNodes data

 - Secondary NameNode data

 - Oozie data

-- YARN data (Hadoop version 2.x)
+- YARN data

 - ZooKeeper data, if you install ZooKeeper

-- · Various log, pid, and db files, depending on your install type
+- Various log, pid, and db files, depending on your install type

 You must use base directories that provide persistent storage locations for your HDP components and your Hadoop data.
 Installing HDP components in locations that may be removed from a host may result in cluster failure or data loss.
-For example: Do Not use / tmp in a base directory path.
+For example: Do Not use /tmp in a base directory path.